SamTech37/jokehub/README.md

 It's made and designed by two Taiwanese high school students just for fun.

 ## How it works?
-You can browse jokes without logging in.
+You can browse jokes without signing in.
-Once you've logged in with Google , you can post and rate jokes.
+Once you've signed in with Google or Facebook, you can post and rate jokes.

 Have Fun!